K-PaaS/cp-guide-eng/install-guide/portal/cp-portal-standalone-guide-mc.md

 ### <span id='1.3'>1.3.
 System Configuration
 <p align="center"><img src="../images/portal/cp-001.png" width="850" height="530"></p>

 The system configuration consists of a **Kubernetes cluster (master, worker)** environment and a storage server for data management.
-It provides a middleware environment as a container, including **Vault** to manage secret information and authentication data, **MariaDB (RDBMS)** to manage metadata, **Harbor** to manage container images, **Keycloak** to manage container platform portal user authentication, **ChartMuseum** to manage Helm charts, and **Chaos Mesh** to simulate various types of failures in Kubernetes.
+It provides a middleware environment as a container, including **OpenBao** to manage secret information and authentication data, **MariaDB (RDBMS)** to manage metadata, **Harbor** to manage container images, **Keycloak** to manage container platform portal user authentication, **ChartMuseum** to manage Helm charts, and **Chaos Mesh** to simulate various types of failures in Kubernetes.
 The total required VM environment is at least **1 Master VM and 3 Worker** VMs.
 This document is about deploying a container platform portal environment on a Kubernetes cluster.

 <br>